Shyam-Chen/Little-Books/vite-plugin-vue-routes/pages.md

-# Routes
+# Pages

-## Define Routes
+## Define Page

-Define routes by creating files in the `src/routes` directory:
+Define a page by creating files in the `src/routes` directory:

 ```coffee
 src/routes/path/to/+page.vue